Classification of Burns

 What are the classifications of burns?

-Burns are classified as first-, second-, or third-degree, depending on how deep and
+Burns are classified by degree depending on how deeply and severely they penetrate

 First-degree (superficial) burns.
-First-degree burns affect only the epidermis, or outer layer of skin.
+First-degree burns affect only the outer layer of skin, the epidermis.
 The burn site

-is red, painful, dry, and with no blisters.
+is red, painful, dry, and has no blisters.
 Mild sunburn is an example.
 Long-term tissue

-damage is rare and usually consists of an increase or decrease in the skin
+damage is rare and often consists of an increase or decrease in the skin color.

 Second-degree (partial thickness) burns.
-Second-degree burns involve the epidermis and part of the dermis layer of skin.
-The burn site appears red, blistered, and may be swollen and painful.
+Second-degree burns involve the epidermis and part of the lower layer of skin, the

+dermis.
+The burn site looks red, blistered, and may be swollen and painful.

 Third-degree (full thickness) burns.
-Third-degree burns destroy the epidermis and dermis and may go into the subcutaneous tissue.
-The burn site may appear white or charred
+Third-degree burns destroy the epidermis and dermis.
+They may go into the innermost

+layer of skin, the subcutaneous tissue.
+The burn site may look white or blackened

 Fourth-degree burns.
 Fourth-degree burns go through both layers of the skin and underlying tissue as well

 as deeper tissue, possibly involving muscle and bone.
 There is no feeling in the area